-This property associates an instance of E2 Temporal Entity with the instance of E52 Time-Span during which it was on-going.
+Range: E52 Time-Span Ouantification: many to one, necessary (1,1:0,n)Scope note: This property associates an instance of E2 Temporal Entity with the instance of E52 Time-Span during which it was on-going.
 The associated instance of E52 Time-Span is understood as the real time-span during which the phenomena making up the temporal entity instance were active.
 More than one instance of E2 Temporal Entity may share a common instance of E52 Time-Span only if they come into being and end being due to identical declarations or events.

-the Yalta Conference (E7) has time-span Yalta Conference time-span (E52) (Harbutt, 2010)
+Examples: • The Yalta Conference (E7) has time-span Yalta Conference time-span (E52).
+(Harbutt, 2010) In First Order Logic: $P4(x,y) \Rightarrow E2(x)$